Definition of Phonology in Linguistics

 - As a material of generative grammar, different from the syntactic and semantic segments.

 Inside Phonology, two parts of the study are generally perceived: segmental and suprasegmental.
 Segmental phonology describes speech into discrete sections, for example, phonemes.
 What’s more, suprasegmental phonology investigates those elements that reach out over more than one section as stress, tone, and intonation.

-Phonologists mainly investigate sound substitutions, that is, the supplanting of one speech sound with another and the practical outcomes of these substitutions for word meaning.
+Phonologists mainly investigate sound substitutions, the supplanting of one speech sound with another, and the practical outcomes of these substitutions for word meaning.

 Hyman, L. M. (1975) Phonology: Theory and analyze, New York: Holt, Rinehart, and Winston.

 Azizul Hakim is the founder & CEO of englishfinders.com.
 He is a passionate writer, English instructor, and content creator.
 He has completed his graduation and post-graduation in English language and literature.